 Gradually sprinkle in the sugar (while your mixer is running) 1/2 cup at a time; beat well.
 Add the eggs, one at a time, beating well after each egg.
 Mix in extracts.

 Measure out 3 cups of CAKE FLOUR and 1/8 tsp. salt, then sift it all.
 Add slowly to butter mixture, on low speed, mixing well after each addition.

 Generously grease AND flour a 10" bundt pan (don't use cooking spray) Bake in preheated 300 degree oven for 1 hour 40 minutes, or till toothpick tests clean.

-Let the cake cool, in the pan, for 15 minutes before you turn it out, then cover it with plastic wrap, directly on the surface of the hot cake, until it is completely cool.
+Let the cake cool, in the pan, for 15 minutes before you turn it out, then cover it with plastic wrap (directly on the surface of the hot cake) and let it cool completely.
 Frost as desired.

 NOTE: Yes, 300 degree oven is correct.